3rd SS Panzer Division Totenkopf

 The division became notorious for its brutality, and committed numerous war crimes, including the Le Paradis and Chasselay massacres.
 The remnants of the division surrendered on 9 May 1945 to American forces in Czechoslovakia.

 Formation

 The SS Division Totenkopf was formed in October 1939.
 The division had close ties to the camp service and its members.
-When first formed a total of 6,500 men from the SS-Totenkopfverbände (Camp SS) were transferred into the Totenkopf Division.
-The Totenkopf was initially formed from concentration camp guards of the 1st ("Oberbayern"), 2nd ("Brandenburg") and 3rd ("Thüringen") Standarten (regiments) of the SS-Totenkopfverbände, and men from the SS Heimwehr Danzig.
+When it was first formed a total of 6,500 men from the SS-Totenkopfverbände (SS-TV) were transferred into the Totenkopf Division.
+The Totenkopf was initially formed from concentration camp guards of the 1st ("Oberbayern"), 2nd ("Brandenburg") and 3rd ("Thüringen") Standarten (regiments) of the SS-Totenkopfverbände and men from the SS Heimwehr Danzig.
 Members of other SS militias were also transferred into the division in early 1940; these units had been involved in multiple massacres of Polish civilians, political leaders and prisoners of war.
 The division had officers from the SS-Verfügungstruppe (SS-VT), of whom many had already seen action in Poland.
 The division was commanded by SS-Obergruppenführer Theodor Eicke.
 At the time of the Battle of France, the division was equipped with ex-Czech weapons.